TrishaSrikanth-459/DeployStega/routing/namespace/namespace.md

 (owner, repo, branch, path, commit_sha), where:
 - owner: The GitHub user or organization that owns the repository.
 - repo: The repository name in which the commit exists.
-- branch: The branch context under which the commit was created via the web interface.
-- path: The file path being edited or created when the commit is generated.
 - commit_sha: The cryptographic hash that uniquely identifies the commit.

 ### Addressability (Receiver)